Data privacy information

 - Your data will only be used to provide, optimise and ensure the security of our online services

-- With your authorisation, we use your data to accept communications from you and to process your order.
+- With your authorisation, we use your data to accept communications from you.

 We do not use your data